-In 2007, developing countries had some 2.4 billion urban dwellers compared with 900 million in industrialised countries.
+In 2003, developing countries had over 2 billion urban dwellers compared with 900 million in industrialized countries.
 Half of all urban growth in developing countries was attributed to in-migration.

 Over the next 30 years, virtually all population growth will be in the urban areas of developing countries.
 The urban population in the developing world will double to nearly 4 billion by 2030, according to UN projections.
 Over the same period, the urban population of developed countries is projected to increase from 900 million to 1 billion.

 As populations grow, the number of large cities will increase substantially.
-By 2015 the world will have 520 cities with one million or more residents.
-Of these, some 400 - about three-quarters - will be in developing countries.
+By 2015 the world will have 482 cities with one million or more residents.
+Of these, 326 - about two-thirds - will be in developing countries.

 Cambodia.
 Credit: FAO